William Benton (writer)

 William Benton (born 1939) is an American writer, poet, and novelist.
-He has published multiple volumes of poetry, including Birds, and his novel Madly was published in 2005.
-His nonfiction work includes the book Exchanging Hats, about the artwork of poet Elizabeth Bishop, and co-editing the book Gods of Tin: The Flying Years about James Salter.
+He has published multiple volumes of poetry, including Birds, Marmalade, and Backlit.
+Madly, a novel, was published in 2005.
+His nonfiction work includes the book Exchanging Hats, on the paintings of poet Elizabeth Bishop and co-editing the book Gods of Tin: The Flying Years about James Salter.

 Literary career

-Benton published his first poetry collection Birds in 1972 as a limited edition, and later published further editions, including in 2002 and 2020.
+Benton's first poetry collection Birds was published in 1972 as a limited edition, and later in further editions, in 2002 and 2020.
 His poetry has also appeared in The New Yorker, The Paris Review, and other periodicals.

 Benton has also published books about art.
 He is the editor of the 1996 book Exchanging Hats, a curated collection of artwork by the poet Elizabeth Bishop.
 In a Chicago Tribune review, Penelope Mesic writes, "Until now, the world has known Bishop by her poems, so crystalline, exact, complete and unpretentious that many regard her as the premier poet of her generation."
 In a New York Times review, John Russell wrote, "when we close the book, we know what Meyer Schapiro meant when he said that Bishop wrote poems with a painter's eye.
 It was for their editor, William Benton, to coax them out of hiding, and he did a very good job."